Last Updated: January 6, 2025

 • Save the project to save your changes.

-When Finished With This Part of The Exercise
+When Finished With This Part of Exercise 8

 At this point, with the CPM1.mpp file, your nodes should have the same fields as those in the figure below.
 Don’t worry if there are other differences.